OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Docks/Arduino-Dock-2.md

 ### DC Barrel Jack

 The DC barrel jack may also be used to provide power to the Omega using a DC power adapter.
+We recommend any DC power supply that provides 5V and at least 0.5A.
+It is safe to use power supplies that provide more than 0.5A at 5V.

 **Note that the Arduino Dock's DC barrel jack should only be used with 5V DC power supplies.
 If a higher voltage is used, your Omega and Arduino Dock have a high chance of being damaged!**